 Lemon Balm (Melissa officinalis)

 Lemon balm was traditionally used for digestive disturbances.
 It is currently used for relieving nervousness, improving sleep, reducing over excitability and has a mild sedative effect.
-Lemon balm also work well as an antiviral topically on the herpes virus.
-Lemon can be combined with St. John’s wort for seasonal effective disorder.
+Lemon balm also works well as an antiviral topically on the herpes virus.
+Lemon can be combined with St. John’s wort for seasonal affective disorder.
 Lemon balm works by enhancing GABA activity thus calming the brain and nervous system but without the side effects.

 Lavender (Lavendula angustifolia)

 Lavender flowers and essential oils have been traditionally used with St. John’s wort and lemon balm for depression.
 It has also been used for insomnia, irritability, headaches, digestive disturbances, pain and topically for burns.

 Hops have been traditionally used as a diuretic, placed in small pillows next to the bed to induce sleep, digestive bitter for nervous stomach and digestive tract spasms, and as a sedative for insomnia, anxiety, nervousness, and tension headaches.
 Hops are currently used for insomnia-especially those with difficulty falling asleep, restlessness, anxiety, and stress-induced tension.

 Kava Kava (Piper methysticum)